baralraj/vue-pagination-with-rest-api/README.md

-# Vue Pagination example using axios with REST API (external libraries)
+# Vue Pagination example using axios with REST API

 ## Project setup